You came back late from work and you are tired.

 You don’t have to hit the gym for a workout or run three times a week to maintain a healthy body.
 What your body really needs is movement.
-Body aren’t meant to sit down all day in front of the computer.
+The body isn’t meant to sit down all day in front of the computer.
 You need to move about from time to time.
-Movement loosen up the stale energy in your body.
+Movement loosens up the stale energy in your body.

 If you sense that your body is tired, stand up and move.
 Go to the pantry and take a cup of water.
 Go to the restroom.
-Any movement such as standing, walking or shaking your body helps.
-Find any opportunity to move.
+Any movement such as standing, walking, or shaking your body helps.
+Find an opportunity to move.
 It doesn’t take much of your time.

 If you don’t want to exercise, just move.

-Realize that people in the past don’t schedule for time to exercise.
+Realize that people in the past don’t schedule a time to exercise.
 They did agriculture and they had most of the physical activity they need.

-Going to gym for a workout could backfired if it become an obligation.
+Going to the gym for a workout could backfire if it becomes an obligation.
 Instead of doing it willingly, you see it as a chore.
 You don’t want that because it makes you feel that you have less time for other things.
 If you exercise, enjoy it.
 If not, just move.
 Don’t trade your emotional self-care for physical self-care.

 5. Breathe consciously and deeply.

 Emotional self-care also doesn’t take too much of your time.
 It’s all about awareness.
-When you are have negative emotions such as anxiety, fear, anger or depression, notice them in your body and your breath.
+When you have negative emotions such as anxiety, fear, anger, or depression, notice them in your body and your breath.
 Bring your attention away from your mind to your breath.
-Realize how short your breath is when experiencing the negative emotions.
+Realize how short your breath is when experiencing negative emotions.

 Inner peace can be achieved when you focus on your breath.